-Food allergies are serious and can be life-threatening.
-There are eight major food allergens responsible for most of the serious food allergy reactions in the United States (learn more about food allergy stats here).
+Food allergies involve the immune system reacting to certain proteins in foods as if they were harmful invaders.
+This reaction can cause a range of symptoms from mild (hives, itching) to severe (anaphylaxis).
+Eight major food allergens are responsible for the most serious food allergy reactions in the United States (learn more about food allergy stats here).
 These include:

 - Milk